 The choice of whether to use Invisalign or opt for traditional braces may seem like an obvious one, but not all patients are ideal candidates for Invisalign.
 Depending on the skill and preferences of your cosmetic dentist, you may be encouraged to undergo treatment with one or the other.
 Braces may be necessary if you have extreme malocclusions.
 However, most patients with misaligned teeth are candidates for Invisalign, and our patients who have undergone treatment with Invisalign have been extremely pleased with their results.
 Invisalign is usually a good option for:

 - Individuals with major life events planned for the near future

 - Individuals without complex alignment problems

 Invisalign and “clear braces” are sometimes used interchangeably, but they are not the same thing.
 Clear braces, like traditional braces, attach to the surface of teeth and strung with arch wire that pull teeth into their optimal position.
-As with other types of braces, clear options limit food choices, make daily oral care more difficult, and can take 36 months or more to fully correct malocclusion in adult mouths.
-What’s more, even though they are clear, they are typically more noticeable than Invisalign aligners.
+As with other types of braces, clear options limit food choices and make daily oral care more difficult.
+In addition, it can take 36 months or more to fully correct malocclusion in adult mouths.
+They can be clear, but are more noticeable than Invisalign.

 This page highlights some of the strengths and limitations of Invisalign invisible braces, but it cannot give you recommendations based on your dental conditions.
 The only way to learn whether Invisalign is right for you is to talk to a cosmetic dentist in person and them evaluate your teeth.
-To schedule your Invisalign consultation, call (480) 834-6991 or email Scott LeSueur and Charles Dodaro Cosmetic Dentists in Phoenix, Arizona today.
+To schedule your consultation with our experienced dentists, call 480.834.6991 or email Scott LeSueur, Glenn LeSueur, and Charles Dodaro Cosmetic Dentists in Phoenix, Arizona today.